rust-lang/rustfmt/Configurations.md

 ## `single_line_if_else_max_width`

 Maximum line length for single line if-else expressions.
 A value of `0` (zero) results in if-else expressions always being broken into multiple lines.
 Note this occurs when `use_small_heuristics` is set to `Off`.

+Common if-else expressions that may be formatted on a single line are expressions on the right hand side of the equals (`=`) sign in a let statement, expressions inside a function call, and expressions inside a closure.
 If one of the if-else blocks contain a statement, a comment, an attribute, or is empty, the if-else expression will be broken into multiple lines.
-When using `version = "Two"` the if-else expression at the end of a block will be formatted on a single line.
-The last if-else expression in the last example snippet of this section would be formatted on a single line with `version = "Two"`.
+For backwards compatability reasons, an if-else expression at the end of a block is treated as a statement when using `version = "One"` and may not be formatted on a single line.
+When using `version = "Two"` an if-else expression at the end of a block may be formatted on a single line if it is a simple if-else expression as described earlier.
+As an example, the last if-else expression in the last snippet of this section would be formatted on a single line with `version = "Two"`.

 - **Default value**: `50`
 - **Possible values**: any positive integer that is less than or equal to the value specified for [`max_width`](#max_width)